yegor256/blog/_posts/2017/jan/2017-01-03-how-much-you-love-conflicts.md

 If the architect is super smart, respected by everybody, and immortal, this force-based conflict resolution technique will work perfectly.
 The project will move forward fast, because everybody will work instead of think.
-There will be only one person who thinks&mdash;the architect.
+There will be only one person who thinks---the architect.

 The main drawback of this win-lose approach is the "lose" part: Someone is always losing.
 And it's not about an offense, even though that's also important.